gjbex/training-material/Debugging/Arithmetic/README.md

 1. `addition.c`: C implementation of illustration of loss of precision when adding numbers of different orders of magnitude.
 1. `float_overflow.c`: illustration of code that generates `inf`.
+1. `equality.c`: illustrates that testing for floating point equality is a bad idea.
 1. `overflow.cpp`: illustration of arithmetic overflow when using a counter.
 The application reads a DNA sequence from standard input, and counts the number of A, C, G, T nucleotides.